 I have written this post to make it useful for mainframe developers.

 In Mainframe, you can install software, build applications, and deploy into production.
+These are possible within the mainframe, and you cannot run these applications in another machine.

 How it works